Arcadia at the End of the El Lines

 As befitted their park-like nature, the boulevards were not to be disturbed by commercial vehicular traffic.
 By banning all but carriages from these roadways, the managers in effect concerted them into private driveways for the rich, although what amounted to horse-drawn buses were allowed upon them, to allow the not-quite-rich access to the parks that they had, after all, helped pay for.

-What is now popularly known as the Midway, which was conceived as a means to connect parts of the city, became a means to separate them.
 More than one mile long and an eighth of a mile wide, the boulevard long functioned as a moat between what evolved into the north and south campuses of the University of Chicago.
 To bridge it aesthetically, in 1999 the University of Chicago conferred with the City of Chicago (which owns the land), the Chicago Park District (which manages it) and local community leaders to create a new plan to convert the Midway into something like a park.

-The master plan, which is expected to cost $20 million and 10-12 years to complete, respects the original Olmstedian vision (of necessity, as the Plaisance is a National Historic Landmark).
+The master plan, which is expected to cost $20 million and ten to 12 years to complete, respects the original Olmstedian vision (of necessity, as the Plaisance is a National Historic Landmark).
 Pedestrian crossings at Ellis and Woodlawn are to be rebuilt to look like the sculptured bridges that Olmsted intended, complete with viewing areas and ornamental staircases connecting the street and the lower planted area.
 States the University: “It is our hope that the Plan will transform the Midway Plaisance into what it was initially intended to be, a beautiful park that links Jackson Park and Washington Park and rivals them for scenic interest and beauty.”

-A park was in effect a sanitarium, a healthful place to which slum-dwellers could recover from the contagions of the city streets.
+A park of this type was in effect a sanitarium, a healthful place to which slum-dwellers could recover from the contagions of the city streets.
 They would improve the public health and be a boon to public morality, since the good old-fashioned country pleasures of the playing field and fishing lagoon would seduce the young away from such city dens as the saloon and the gambling den.

-The commission’s 1901 report argued convincingly for a comprehensive metropolitan park system that would include playgrounds adjacent to schools and including playscapes in larger parks and smaller play spaces in the more built-up areas.
+The commission’s 1901 report argued convincingly for a comprehensive metropolitan park system that would include playgrounds adjacent to schools and in larger parks and smaller separate play spaces in the more built-up areas.
 Jane Addams in 1889 allocated a parcel of land at Hull House for one of the first model playgrounds built in America.
 Chicago was on its way to becoming the first major city to fully integrate play and recreational facilities into its parks, thus transforming parks from something to be looked at into something to be used.

 The South Park Commission in 1905 open ten similar properties across the city.
 This first generation of properties consisted of five parks and five squares, the latter so designated because they were smaller than 10 acres in size.
-In that brief morning when only the best was good enough for the poor; they were designed by the likes of the Olmsted brothers and the firm of Daniel Burnham.
+In that brief morning when only the best was good enough for the poor, they were designed by the likes of the Olmsted brothers and the firm of Daniel Burnham.

 The playgrounds movement was one of the first propelled by experts.
 Social workers, educators, child development specialists set about designing outdoor spaces and equipment to go into them that would direct children’s play into healthful forms.
 Children had never before been thought to need adults to show them how to play, but then children—well, U.S. children—had never before lived in cities like Chicago.
 The result of these interventions were the apparatus of playground of universal memory such as the metal pipe “jungle gym,” the strap swing, the teeter-totter—all largely invented, perfected, or popularized in Chicago.